microsoft/pxt/docs/blog/microbit/2026-release.md

 You may notice some minor updates we’ve made to the Home Page in this release –

-* **Search** – use the Search button to find tutorials, videos and other resources more quickly
+* **Search** – use the Search button to find tutorials, videos and other resources more quickly.

 ![Search button on homescreen](/static/blog/microbit/2026-release/search-button.png)